glic3rinu/passlib/docs/lib/passlib.hash.postgres_md5.rst

 Usage
 =====
-Users will most likely find the frontend provided by :mod:`passlib.sqldb` to be more useful than accessing this class directly.
+Users will most likely find the frontend provided by :mod:`passlib.servers` to be more useful than accessing this class directly.
 That aside, this class can be used directly as follows::